Want to put your IRA to work for ANMS?

 Q: What is the procedure to execute an IRA charitable rollover?

 A: You will need to contact your plan administrator for specific details.
-You should decide how you would like it to be designated.
+You should also decide how you would like it to be designated, (where it’s needed most, outreach initiatives, financial assistance programs).